Julia's Eyes

 Dir.
 Guillem Morales

 Julia (Belén Rueda) and her twin sister suffer from a degenerative disease that will eventually leave them blind.
-When her sister is found hanging in the family basement, everyone but Julia assumes that she committed suicide.
+When her sister's body is found hanged in the family basement, everyone but Julia assumes that she died by suicide.
 As she begins her tender-footed investigation to determine the true cause of her sister's death, Julia is sure that she is being watched, but she cannot see her observer.
 Is it a distorted result of her failing eyesight or is she only imagining things?
 Or could it be that the man she believes is watching her every move is invisible?
 Increasingly isolated after an operation – a last ditch attempt to save her sight - Julia’s nerves are fraught and her psyche seems to be completely unravelling.
 Is it merely her imagination getting the better of her, or is her sister’s mysterious killer now toying with her too?

 Julia’s Eyes is a dark and engrossing thriller that initially looks set to unravel as a vaguely supernatural spook-show mixing elements of The Eye and Wait Until Dark.
-However, it soon becomes clear that Guillermo del Toro’s new protégé, director Guillem Morales, is telling a story all his own.
+However, it soon becomes clear that director Guillem Morales is telling a story all his own.
 Skilfully weaving together themes of blindness and invisibility to terrifying effect, at its heart, the film is about a woman’s struggle to come to terms with the loss of her sight.
 Morales frames this concept tightly within the horror genre however, and through precise camerawork that enhances the suspenseful atmosphere, he places us right in Julia's situation and we experience the movie from her perspective.
 The director deploys unnerving camerawork that distorts our vision as much as Julia’s, and much of the time, we only see what she sees.
 Or thinks she sees.
 Characters waft in and out of frame without us ever seeing their faces.
 At times the screen is plunged into stifling darkness, at other times the mere dimming of the lighting by a fraction in various scenes to convey Julia’s own failing vision, has us rubbing our own eyes and straining to peer into the dark corners and peripheral spaces onscreen (and perhaps off-screen!) in search of the vaguest hint of threat.

 After all the tantalising, unsettling intrigue however, some may find the film’s climax to be a rudimentary affair relying too heavily on genre convention; especially given the expertly crafted mystery of the first half.
 Morales has more than a few nasty surprises up his sleeve though.
-The amalgamation of influences he draws upon include Asian horror imagery, the Italian giallo (including one moment of eye-trauma that would make even Argento and Fulci wince), good old fashioned Hitchcockian suspense and lashings of dark psychological perversion, which all make this a rich, intriguing, gripping and eventually unexpectedly moving film; images and moments of which will singe themselves onto your retinas for some time to come.
+The amalgamation of influences he draws upon include Asian horror imagery, the Italian giallo (including one moment of eye-trauma that would make even Dario Argento wince), good old fashioned Hitchcockian suspense and lashings of dark psychological perversion, which all make this a rich, intriguing, gripping and eventually unexpectedly moving film; images and moments of which will singe themselves onto your retinas for some time to come.
 Be afraid of the dark.
 Be very afraid.